 Commercial property lease: retail unit or shop

-This retail lease has been drawn for letting a shop that does not require provisions for service charge recovery.
-The unit may be one of a row of shops, with or without high street frontage, or stand-alone.
+This lease is for letting a shop, restaurant or cafe where there is no requirement for service charge recovery.
+The unit may be one of a row, with or without high street frontage, or stand-alone.
 It may be just a retail space or it may have offices or other business space attached as well.
-The shop could be used for any purpose: retail of goods, restaurant, cafe or services.
-Features: term: 1 to 30 years; guarantor; break provision; rent review options; option for assignment; sub-letting option; ss 24-28 opt-out; draft authorised guarantee agreement; draft agreement for security deposit; drawn for experienced property professionals.

 - Solicitor approved